FrazzIe/mumble-voip-fivem/README.md

 # mumble-voip

-A tokovoip replacement that uses fivems mumble voice
+A tokovoip replacement that uses fivems mumble voip

 - Radios (one radio channel per player for now)
 - Radio mic clicks